chrisbradleyy/LeDataSciFi.github.io/assignments/asgn01.md

 Let's practice the tools we cover in the first two weeks: GitHub, GitHub Desktop, Markdown, and Jupyter (Python).
 We will:

-1. Create and simple repo on GitHub and clone it to our computer
+1. Create a simple repo on GitHub and clone it to our computer
 2. Work on a python file, adding Markdown features to it
 3. Make an informative README.md file so that visitors to your repo understand it.